-Manchester City have won this season’s Premier League title in swaggering style and can now chase further records.
+Manchester City have won this season’s Premier League title in swaggering style and can now chase further records in their remaining games.

-Here, Press Association Sport looks at the landmarks already achieved by Pep Guardiola’s side and those still within their sights with two games left.
+Here, Press Association Sport looks at the landmarks already achieved by Pep Guardiola’s side and those still within their sights.

 Earliest title win

 City missed out on a new record with defeat to Manchester United but matched their neighbours’ previous mark from 2000-01 by winning the league with five games to go.